 Sweet potatoes are available year-round, with their peak season in autumn.
 Select medium-sized potatoes with smooth skin and no blemishes, soft spots, or cracks.

-Store sweet potatoes for up to two weeks in a cool, well-ventilated location, such as your pantry.
-Refrigeration messes with their texture and makes the natural starch turn into sugar.
+Store sweet potatoes for up to two weeks in a cool, well-ventilated place, such as your pantry.
+Refrigeration can alter their texture and cause the natural starches to convert into sugar.

 What You Need